Bill Gates takes on world chess champ, mated in 9 moves

 "Wow, that was fast," he said to Carlsen, whose rockstar appeal has won him the moniker, the "Justin Bieber of chess".

-The programme, clips of which Reuters received in advance, was recorded on Wednesday in London, Norwegian TV NRK said.
+The program, clips of which Reuters received in advance, was recorded on Wednesday in London, Norwegian TV NRK said.

 Asked by Skavlan under what circumstances he felt intellectually inadequate, Gates answered: "When I play chess with him (Carlsen)".